dovecot/documentation/docs/core/plugins/fts.md

 In tokenizers however, the data however flows from child to parent.
 This means that the tokenizer listed 'last' gets the processed data 'first'.

-So, for filters data flows “left to right” through the filters listed in the configuration.
-In tokenizers the order is “right to left”.
+So, for filters data flows "left to right" through the filters listed in the configuration.
+In tokenizers the order is "right to left".

 ### Base64 Detection